sampsyo/cs6120/content/blog/2025-12-16-facade-layout-compiler.md

 ### Grid Construction and Normalization

-**Step 1: Build initial grid**

-The analyzer iterates over row declarations (sorted by row number) and populates a 2D array.
-If row numbers have gaps (e.g., rows 1, 3, 5 are specified), intermediate rows are initialized as empty lists.

-**Step 2: Normalize grid dimensions**

-After construction, the grid may be jagged (rows of different lengths).
-The normalizer:

-- Computes the maximum row width
-- Pads shorter rows with `E` (empty) cells
-- Records which cells were auto-filled in metadata

-This guarantees a rectangular grid for all downstream processing.
+The analyzer builds a 2D grid from row declarations, filling any gaps in row numbering with empty rows and padding shorter rows with `E` cells to ensure a rectangular grid.
+Auto-filled cells are tracked in metadata to distinguish compiler-inferred content from explicit specification.

 ### Architectural Rule Checks

-#### Door Rule

-Doors have strict placement requirements that mirror real-world construction:

-- All door cells in a column must form a contiguous vertical segment
+- **Door Rule (error):** Door cells in each column must form a contiguous vertical segment extending to the ground floor.
-- The segment must extend to the ground floor (bottom row)

-The implementation:

-1. Groups door cells by column
-2. For each column, verifies the bottom row is included
-3. Checks for gaps by ensuring consecutive row indices differ by exactly 1

-Violations produce errors because a floating or disconnected door is structurally invalid.

-#### Chimney Rule

-Chimneys present a more complex connectivity problem:

-- Chimney cells may form arbitrary connected components (including diagonal patterns via 4-connectivity)
-- Each component must connect to the roof (top row)
+- **Chimney Rule (error):** Each connected component of chimney cells (using 4-connectivity flood-fill) must reach the top row.

-The implementation uses flood-fill to identify connected components.
-For each component, the analyzer checks if any cell has row index 0 (top row).
-Components that don't reach the roof produce errors.

-#### Window Spacing Rule

-If the rule `min_window_spacing` is declared, the analyzer checks horizontal distances between adjacent windows in each row.
-Unlike door and chimney rules, spacing violations produce warnings only rather than errors, because tight window spacing may be intentional in some architectural styles.

-#### Symmetry Detection

-The analyzer compares each row with its horizontal mirror.
-Asymmetric rows produce warnings to inform the designer of potential stylistic inconsistency.
-This is informational rather than prescriptive.

-### Error Classification

-I deliberately distinguished between errors (fatal violations) and warnings (stylistic concerns):

-- **Error:** Structurally invalid facade.
-Compilation halts; no output generated.
-- **Warning:** Stylistic issue or optional constraint violation.
-Compilation continues; warning recorded in output.
-- **Info:** Informational message (e.g., auto-fill notification).
-No effect on compilation.

-This classification prevents the compiler from being overly restrictive while still catching genuine architectural errors.
+- **Window Spacing Rule (warning):** If `min_window_spacing` is declared, adjacent windows in each row must meet the minimum horizontal distance.
+- **Symmetry Detection (warning):** Rows that differ from their horizontal mirror are flagged as asymmetric.

+Structural violations (doors, chimneys) produce errors and halt compilation, while stylistic concerns (spacing, symmetry) produce warnings only.

 ---